ewilliamson22/Calendar-Project/index.md

 incredibly meaningful since they were total minutes over the 10 days, but they were able to show that I did spend the most leisure time on screen.
 “Playing outside” means playing field hockey in my backyard-I just wanted the summaries to be as concise as possible.
+“Phone set up” was setting up my new phone-so another reason why my phone time was so high was because I just got a new phone (and didn’t have one for 7 weeks).

 ![](./img/1.png)